UMF reports first COVID-19 case on campus

-FARMINGTON — In an email Sunday, University of Maine at Farmington President Edward Serna announced that a student living on campus tested positive for COVID-19.
+FARMINGTON — In an email Sunday, Oct.
+18, University of Maine at Farmington (UMF) President Edward Serna announced that a student living on campus tested positive for COVID-19.

 “The individual has been contacted and is currently in isolation and their roommate has been moved into quarantine.
 Both students are receiving appropriate support at this time,” Serna said in the email.